veNNNx/Keyboard_hid_python/README.md

 To raspberry connect via bluetooth keyboard, and plug usb cable into USB OTG port \
 In this example was used keyboard Keychron k10\
 Also you can connect led (in this project is one led at GPIO 2) \
-it blinks while connecting and turn on after succes \
+it blinks while connecting and turn on after succes
-log file at ~/Keyboard_hid_python/logs.log

 ## Authors